communitiesuk/eip-ero-notifications-api/README.md

 5. `DYNAMODB_ENDPOINT` - the localstack endpoint
 6. `SQS_SEND_UK_GOV_NOTIFY_PHOTO_RESUBMISSION_QUEUE_NAME` - the queue name for sending communications to request a new photo.
 7. `SQS_SEND_UK_GOV_NOTIFY_ID_DOCUMENT_RESUBMISSION_QUEUE_NAME` - the queue name for sending communications to request a new ID document.
+8. `SQS_REMOVE_APPLICATION_NOTIFICATIONS_QUEUE_NAME` - the queue name for removing an applicant's notification data.
-8. `TEMPLATE_PHOTO_RESUBMISSION_EMAIL_ENGLISH` - Notify service email template ID for requesting a new photo in English
+9. `TEMPLATE_PHOTO_RESUBMISSION_EMAIL_ENGLISH` - Notify service email template ID for requesting a new photo in English
-9. `TEMPLATE_PHOTO_RESUBMISSION_EMAIL_WELSH` - Notify service email template ID for requesting a new photo in Welsh
+10. `TEMPLATE_PHOTO_RESUBMISSION_EMAIL_WELSH` - Notify service email template ID for requesting a new photo in Welsh
-10. `TEMPLATE_ID_DOCUMENT_RESUBMISSION_EMAIL_ENGLISH` - Notify service email template ID for requesting a new identification document in English
+11. `TEMPLATE_ID_DOCUMENT_RESUBMISSION_EMAIL_ENGLISH` - Notify service email template ID for requesting a new identification document in English
-11. `TEMPLATE_ID_DOCUMENT_RESUBMISSION_EMAIL_WELSH` - Notify service email template ID for requesting a new identification document in Welsh
+12. `TEMPLATE_ID_DOCUMENT_RESUBMISSION_EMAIL_WELSH` - Notify service email template ID for requesting a new identification document in Welsh
-12. `TEMPLATE_PHOTO_RESUBMISSION_LETTER_ENGLISH` - Notify service letter template ID for requesting a new photo in English
+13. `TEMPLATE_PHOTO_RESUBMISSION_LETTER_ENGLISH` - Notify service letter template ID for requesting a new photo in English
-13. `TEMPLATE_PHOTO_RESUBMISSION_LETTER_WELSH` - Notify service letter template ID for requesting a new photo in Welsh
+14. `TEMPLATE_PHOTO_RESUBMISSION_LETTER_WELSH` - Notify service letter template ID for requesting a new photo in Welsh
-14. `TEMPLATE_ID_DOCUMENT_RESUBMISSION_LETTER_ENGLISH` - Notify service letter template ID for requesting a new identification document in English
+15. `TEMPLATE_ID_DOCUMENT_RESUBMISSION_LETTER_ENGLISH` - Notify service letter template ID for requesting a new identification document in English
-15. `TEMPLATE_ID_DOCUMENT_RESUBMISSION_LETTER_WELSH` - Notify service letter template ID for requesting a new identification document in Welsh
+16. `TEMPLATE_ID_DOCUMENT_RESUBMISSION_LETTER_WELSH` - Notify service letter template ID for requesting a new identification document in Welsh

 #### MYSQL Configuration
 For local setup refer to src/main/resources/db/readme.